kiboko-labs/kloud/README.md

-Docker images for Oro development stacks
+Docker images for Oro and Marello development stacks
 ===

 * [Usage](#usage)